groshi-project/groshi/docs/README.md

 And there are several appropriate methods to manage them.

 ## Quick notes
-* All API methods should be called using `POST`
+* All API methods should be called using `POST` HTTP method.
-* All parameters should be placed in the request body
+* All parameters should be placed in the request body.
-* groshi HTTP server always returns `200` status code, no matter if any errors occurred
+* groshi HTTP server always returns `200` status code, no matter if any errors occurred.
+The only exception is `404` status code when you use nonexistent API method.
-* In addition to errors mentioned in specific methods in the documentation, the following error tags always can also be returned: `invalid_request` and `internal_server_error`
+* In addition to errors mentioned in specific methods in the documentation, the following error tags always can also be returned: `invalid_request` and `internal_server_error`.
-* Don't be afraid to read source code if you are missing any information from the documentation todo
+* Don't be afraid to read source code if you are missing any information from the documentation todo.

 <details>
     <summary>Why not REST?</summary>